Seattle Premises Liability Lawyer

 • Within three years for claims against government entities, but with a 60-day waiting period for filing

+In Washington, you generally have three years from the date of your injury to file a premises liability lawsuit.
 Be aware that the clock starts running on the date of the accident or injury, not when the hazard is discovered.
+Acting promptly is crucial to protect your legal rights to compensation.
 Meeting this deadline is essential, so do not delay in consulting our Seattle premises liability lawyer after any serious accident.

 Why Choose Us for Your Premises Liability Case?